Date: 60-90 AD

 Hardly the mark of a Hellenist!

 There are two major objections that can be brought up against John the Apostle as author.
-One, the author wholly lacks references to his relationship with Jesus which would have certainly bolstered his case instead of the proofs he gives (i.e. 4:1-6, etc), and especially seeing verses like 1:1-3 and 3:11, which talk about "things we have heard", being the mark of authenticity of the true teachings (which the author espouses) versus the false.
+One, the author wholly lacks references to his relationship with Jesus.
+Aside from the personalia a (beloved!) disciple would include of his former master, such details would have bolstered his case against his opponents instead of the proofs he gives (e.g. 4:1-6).
+This is also true for verses like 1:1-3 and 3:11, which talk about "things we have heard", as marks of authenticity of true teachings.
 Secondly, is it really likely that the schismatics could successfully turn members and override the Apostle's authority?

-To the second question we can easily answer that, although under the guidance of an authoritative person, even one of the Twelve, congregations apparently had a mind of their own at times, such as the Corinthians in 1 Cor 1:10-16.
-The situation in 1 John does not seem to be a consciouss rejection of the apostle as an authority, as in the case of 1 Corinthians 12, but merely false teachers who developed or adopted false ideas and the risk of the congregation being infected by these, as can be seen in the command to "test spirits" (4:1,5-6).
+To the second question we can easily answer that, although under the guidance of an authoritative person, even one of the Twelve, congregations apparently had a mind of their own at times.
+In Galatians 2, Peter is influenced by Judaizers from Jerusalem who weren't apostles.
+Immediately, Paul, himself not one of the Twelve, rebukes him in front of everyone, presumably changing his stance, or at least winning the day (in the eyes of some), due to the subsequent silence on the subject (as well as Gal.
+2:1-5).
+In 1 Cor 1:10-16, the Corinthians do something similar.
+Clearly reasoning frequently had more power than authority.
+The situation in 1 John does not seem to be a conscious rejection of the apostle as an authority, as in the case of 1 Corinthians 12, but merely false teachers who developed or adopted false ideas and the risk of the congregation being infected by these, as can be seen in the command to "test spirits" (4:1,5-6).
 Such ideas could have easily sprung up during the life of the apostle, especially when he was absent.